 This park was conceived and designed by Italian architect, Manfredi Nicoletti.
-It is the largest public park in Maitama area.
+The largest public park in Maitama area.
 It is a place full of fun and serenity you desire.
-It features a pool, beautifully structured walkway and a play area for kids.
+Features a pool, beautifully structured walkway and a play area for kids.

 One side of the Park is dedicated to nature preservation hosting beautiful butterflies and tropical birds.
 An evening visit to the Park will greet you with the beautiful lightings, delicate animals and picnicking guests.
 It is a perfect romantic hangout spot.